The Research Commissioning Process

 4. Notification of the Tender Decision

-• The assessment of tenders normally results in the selection of a preferred tender, although NHS Health Scotland is not bound to accept any tender.
+• The tender assessment process normally results in the selection of a preferred tenderer, although NHS Health Scotland is not bound to accept any tender.

-• The successful Contractor will be invited to attend a briefing meeting with the NHS Health Scotland project team.
+• The preferred tenderer will be invited to meet with the project group at the briefing meeting.

 Back to top